-University College offers both a Master of Arts in Education–Instructional Process, and Post-Baccalaureate Teacher Certification.
+University College offers a Master of Arts in Education–Instructional Process as well as Post-Baccalaureate Teacher Certification.

 Master of Arts in Education–Instructional Process

 Washington University's Department of Education offers a part-time Master of Arts degree focused on an Analysis of Practice for practicing educators in a variety of settings.
-This Analysis of Practice allows educators to consider multiple and enhanced approaches for data collection, analysis, and reflection on educational issues involving educational assessment data, video microanalysis, learning sciences research, and educational foundation concepts.
-We offer three strands of study, which each work to enhance the educator's professional development in the particular focus area.
+This Analysis of Practice allows educators to consider multiple and enhanced approaches for data collection, analysis, and reflection on educational issues involving educational assessment data, video microanalysis, learning sciences research and educational foundation concepts.
+We offer three strands of study that work to enhance the educator's professional development in a particular area of focus.

 - Elementary Education (grades 1-6)